shravyamiri/Bootcamp/Day-3/level_9 final_wrap/README.md

 make publish-package	Publish the package to PyPI (optional)

 Project Structure
-bash
-Copy
-Edit

 .
-├── main.py              # Entry point with CLI mode selection
+├── main.py
-├── processor.py         # File processing logic
+├── processor.py
-├── api/server.py        # FastAPI REST API
+├── api/server.py
-├── watch_dir/unprocessed/  # Folder watched in continuous mode
+├── watch_dir/unprocessed/
-├── Makefile             # Automation script
+├── Makefile
-├── Dockerfile           # Docker configuration
+├── Dockerfile
-├── requirements.txt     # Python dependencies
+├── requirements.txt
-└── README.md            # Project documentation
+└── README.md

 License
 This project is for educational and internal use.
 For external redistribution, please refer to the licensing terms specified (if any).